 Translated into a project business with 100 employees, 80 people are trapped in “traffic jams” (they are waiting) caused by too much ongoing work.
 That is what I have seen in a large number of companies, it is common for project members to find themselves waiting because their colleagues are overloaded with work.

-The solution is similar to that for regulating the amount of traffic.
+The solution to effective resource management in projects is similar to that for regulating the amount of traffic.
 In pulse we impose limits to the number of permitted projects and (importantly) other type of work.
 The latter we call assignments.
 In a Pulse room, we set up pulse boards (whiteboards) for the permitted number of projects and a corresponding solution for the assignments.
 Therefore, more work than is permitted cannot be started.
 By limiting the number of projects and assignments, these can be executed much faster and at a lower cost with higher quality.

 For many years we have had the slogan to “cut the lead times in projects by half”.
 The above shows how easy this is.
 Businesses who have implemented Pulse with our help get a throughput of several times more projects and assignment per year with significantly shorter lead times than before.

 Long-term forecasts in large-scale production vs. real-time control in lean

 What will the weather be like on Wednesday at 13:00 in 12 weeks?
 Today we know that such a forecast is not possible and it never will be in the future.
 It depends on the built-in sensitivity of complex systems.
 The fluttering of a butterfly may be enough for the weather to develop in a different direction.